aybmab/express-redux-sample/readme.md

 This is a sample project to help you bootstrap an entire web application from end to end!

+## Table of Content

+1. What exactly does the project contain?
+2. Stack
+3.
+4.
+5.
+6.

+## What exactly does the project contain?

+This project:
+* Allows users to signup/login.
+*

 ## Stack

 * [Express](http://expressjs.com/) - Node.js web application framework used for server.
 Sets up the REST API and handles communication with the database.